PediatricOpenTargets/documentation/README.md

 ---

-The Open Pediatric Cancer (OpenPedCan) project at the Children’s Hospital of Philadelphia, in partnership with the National Cancer Institute, is combining and harmonizing pediatric cancer datasets and integrating them into the Molecular Targets Platform **LINK TO SITE HOME** in order to accelerate pediatric cancer target identification and drug development.
+The Open Pediatric Cancer (OpenPedCan) project at the Children’s Hospital of Philadelphia, in partnership with the National Cancer Institute, is combining and harmonizing pediatric cancer datasets and integrating them into the Molecular Targets Platform <https://moleculartargets.ccdi.cancer.gov/> in order to accelerate pediatric cancer target identification and drug development.
 This is high-level overview of the Molecular Targets Platform data processing and analysis.
-For more information on the Molecular Targets Platform itself see **LINK TO ABOUT PAGE**.
+For more information on the Molecular Targets Platform itself see <https://moleculartargets.ccdi.cancer.gov/>.

 ---